Tent air conditioning is often the only way campers in very warm, humid climates are able to camp in warm seasons.

 A window air conditioner can be set up in a window, through the wall or in the doorway of a tent.

 Setting the A/C in a doorway is the easiest and safest method.
 Campers won't have to worry about modifying tent fabric.

-Note that you will have to close all door, window and low-vent flaps in order for the air conditioner to function.
+Campers will probably want to seal the door, window and low vent storm flaps in the tent body, in order for the air conditioner to perform well.

 Since cool, dry, conditioned air is heavier than warm, humid air, the conditioned air is less likely to drift out through the ceiling mesh—as long as the tent body is fairly well sealed up.

-However, a breeze over the ceiling mesh could draw some of the conditioned air out.
-Air conditioners are usually used in hot temperatures and in still weather, so this should not be an issue.
+A breeze over the ceiling mesh might draw some of the conditioned air out.
+However, air conditioners are usually used in hot temperatures and in fairly still weather, so this should not be an issue.

-Some campers do partially cover the tent ceiling mesh, if necessary, to retain more cool air.
-A light, uncoated, breathable fabric works best.
+Campers can partially cover the tent ceiling mesh, if necessary, to retain more cool air.
+A light, breathable fabric should do the trick.

 Making a doorway stand for the A/C

-Find some lumber, other building material or a low stand to set the unit on.
-A stand should be large enough to that the A/C is not prone to tipping.
+Find some lumber or a low stand to set the unit on.
+The stand should be large enough, so that the A/C is not prone to tipping.

-The lumber or stand will normally be placed outside of the doorway.
+The lumber or stand will need to be placed outside of the doorway.